alebremu/proteomics-sample-metadata/docs/sdrf.rst

 - Ontology url (Computer readable): Users can provide the corresponding URI (Uniform Resource Identifier) of the ontology/CV term as a value.
 This is recommended for enriched files where the user does not want to use intermediate tools to map from free text to ontology/CV terms.

-.. list-table:: SDRF with free text
+.. list-table:: SDRF with ontology terms
    :widths: 25 25 50
    :header-rows: 1